FEUP-LDTS-2021/ldts-project-assignment-g0801/README.md

 quest he's faced with a series of challenges in the form of mazes which he must go through in order to find the Infotrons he needs.
 The mazes are dangerous places, filled with scissors which can cut Murphy down, and rocks which can crush him.
 Murphy must use his environment wisely to beat his challenges and reach the much desired EndBlock which takes him back home with his loot.
-We choose to clone this classic game because 1) the graphical interface is suitable to implement in Lanterna; and 2) there are different blocks with different behaviors - Murphy is player controlled, Scissors are NPCs with a crude form of AI, and Rocks are an environment block which can be moved.
+We choose to clone this classic game because
+- 1) the graphical interface is suitable to implement in Lanterna;
+- 2) there are different blocks with different behaviors - Murphy is player controlled, Scissors are NPCs with a crude form of AI, and Rocks are an environment block which can be moved.
 This allows us to go through different implementation challenges and apply different Design Patterns, thus increasing the learning experience.